MaxSchmide/monorepo/README.md

 ## Development

-Once "First time setup" is done, you can start the development environment with:
+Once "Getting Started" is done, you can start the development environment with:

 ```
 bun turbo start:dev